 We have selected the best things to do in Paris to make it easier for you to get the most out of your trip.
 Whether you plan a 7-day vacation or a weekend getaway, check our list of the top 10 things to do in Paris.

 1. Visit Louvre and Other Museums in Paris

 Most travelers are eager to visit Paris art museums during their trip.
 Musée du Louvre is no doubt the most famous museum in Paris.
 It possesses over 30,000 paintings, antiquities, classical sculptures, and other artworks.
-Mona Lisa (La Joconde), the masterpieces of Leonardo da Vinci, is the top attraction.
+Mona Lisa (La Joconde), the masterpiece of Leonardo da Vinci, is the top attraction.

-Other must-see works include Botticelli’s frescoes, Venus de Milo marble sculpture (an ancient Greek statue), and the Nike of Samothrace (also called the Winged Victory of Samothrace).
+Other must-see works include Botticelli’s frescoes, the Venus de Milo marble sculpture (an ancient Greek statue), and the Nike of Samothrace (also called the Winged Victory of Samothrace).

 It’s not possible to see all the artworks in one visit, so you should focus on one or two galleries during your visit.
 Actually, it is best to take a private guided Louvre tour to head straight to the Mona Lisa and other prominent artworks by jumping the queue.
 In addition to Louvre, you should also explore other galleries and museums like:

 - Musée d’Orsay

 2. Marvel at the Fondation Louis Vuitton